Flavor and CP Invariant Composite Higgs Models: Flavor Symmetric Composite Higgs

 Concerning single production, the channel which has been most studied is the scattering of $W_L$ and a top producing a quark resonance.
 In our scenario with right-handed compositeness the same process is possible through the scattering of light quarks with naturally much larger cross sections.
 Moreover single production is also possible with the exchange of gluon resonances, $pp \to \rho^* \to q \chi$.

-Compared to double production this process has a coupling suppressed by the mixing but it is of course much more favorable energetically.
-The dominant contribution is the t-channel spin-1 exchange shown in figure~\ref{fig:tqqstar} which benefits from having access to the large up quark pdf in the two protons.
-In figure \ref{fig:fermioncrossx} we show the cross-section at LHC14 for single production through an intermediate color octet spin 1 resonance.
+Compared to double production this process has a coupling suppressed by the mixing but it is of course more favorable energetically.
+The dominant contribution is through the t-channel spin-1 exchange shown in figure~\ref{fig:tqqstar} which benefits from access to the up quark pdf in the two protons.
+In figure \ref{fig:fermioncrossx} we show the cross-section at LHC14 for single production mediated by a color octet spin 1 resonance.

 In summary, our preliminary study shows significantly enhanced cross-sections compared to the standard partial compositeness scenario which bodes well for the discovery potential of our model.
-A dedicated study will appear elsewhere.
+A dedicated study can be found in \cite{Redi:2013eaa}.